pymupdf/PyMuPDF/docs/page.rst

    .. method:: bound()

-      Determine the rectangle (before transformation) of the page.
+      Determine the rectangle of the page.
 Same as property :attr:`Page.rect` below.
-For PDF documents this **usually** also coincides with objects */MediaBox* and */CropBox*, but not always.
-The best description hence is probably "*/CropBox*, transformed such that top-left coordinates are (0, 0)".
-Also see attributes :attr:`Page.CropBox` and :attr:`Page.MediaBox`.
+For PDF documents this **usually** also coincides with objects :data:`MediaBox` and :data:`CropBox`, but not always.
+For example, if the page is rotated, then this is reflected by this method -- the :attr:`Page.CropBox` however will not change.

       :rtype: :ref:`Rect`